 Tarcey began to incorporate stitch into my printmaking processes from 2014 using the texture and form of stitch, both hand and machine, to create beautiful, unexpected marks.
 She uses a combination of machine stitched paper templates, machine stitched lace, dry point and chine colle to evoke and explore memories, both serene and traumatic.

-Her current work ‘Anomaly, Series I’ is an exploration of a traumatic childhood memory, in which stitch played an important healing process.
+We also show Tracey's ‘Anomaly, Series I’ at the gallery which is an exploration of a traumatic childhood memory, in which stitch played an important healing process.
 At the age of nine Tracey underwent open-heart surgery in Papworth hospital.
 Her most abiding memory of that period the peaceful hours spent knitting with her mother whilst recovering.

 The ‘Anomaly Series I’, uses a photo stencil of hand-knitted wire and knitting needles as the starting point for developing and exploring imagery to visualize the healing aspect of stitch during what was a traumatic experience.
 The series portrays the two-fold aspects of physical and emotional healing; casting one stitch, then many, knitting into each and creating a fabric is a process which heals and protects the psyche, much like human cells that replicate to produce tissue that binds, seals and protects.
 Stitch can therefore be seen as a metaphor for growth and renewal, and a healing and mending of both mind and body.